kevin-at-datical/liquibase.github.com/documentation/rollbackonechangesetsql.md

  Parameter | Definition | Requirement
  --- | --- | ---
- --changesetId |The changeset ID from the *changelog*. | Required --changesetAuthor | The name of the author for the changeset | Required --changesetPath | The path to the *changelog* containing the *changeSet* you want to roll back | Required --rollbackScript | The path to the script to use to perform the rollback | Optional **
+ --changesetId |The changeset ID from the *changelog*. | Required --changesetAuthor | The name of the author for the changeSet | Required --changesetPath | The path to the *changelog* containing the *changeSet* you want to roll back | Required --rollbackScript | The path to the script to use to perform the rollback | Optional **